spack/spack/lib/spack/docs/containers.rst

    ENTRYPOINT ["/bin/bash", "--rcfile", "/etc/profile", "-l"]

-This method of selecting base images is the simplest of the ones available, and we advise to use it whenever possible.
+This is the simplest available method of selecting base images, and we advise to use it whenever possible.
 There are cases though where using Spack official images is not enough to fit production needs.
 In these situations users can extend the recipe to start with the bootstrapping of Spack at a certain pinned